Skip to main content

 History of Indigenous Peoples’ Day

 Since the 1970s, activists have called for Columbus Day to be abolished and replaced with Indigenous Peoples’ Day.
-In 2021, President Biden officially recognized Indigenous Peoples’ Day as a federal holiday, but it was recognized by many communities and cities decades before then.
-In 2014, urban Indigenous activists and allies in Seattle pushed for recognition, which was supported by local tribes.
-After initial opposition, the Seattle City Council passed a resolution to recognize Indigenous Peoples’ Day, though official recognition didn’t come until 2022, when the council voted to legally recognize Indigenous Peoples’ Day as a city holiday.
+In 2021, President Biden officially recognized Indigenous Peoples’ Day as a federal holiday.
+In 2022, the Seattle City Council voted to legally recognize Indigenous Peoples’ Day as a city holiday.

 History and Myths of Columbus Day

 Columbus Day was initially celebrated — as early as the 1700s — to recognize Italian American heritage.
-Italian Americans faced discrimination and laws restricting their immigration to the US in late 19th and early 20th centuries.
-However, since the 1970s, activists have advocated celebrating Indigenous People’ Day instead.
-That is because celebrating Columbus ultimately celebrates colonization.
+Italian Americans faced discrimination and laws restricting their immigration to the United States in late 19th and early 20th centuries.
+However, since the 1970s, activists have advocated celebrating Indigenous People’ Day instead to honor the people who were first here, not the colonizers.
 Columbus Day is still a recognized federal holiday.

 Resources